 how to prove your prior insurance history

 If we're unable to confirm your POI, we'll let you know what we need.
 It might mean a conference call with your previous insurer or faxing some documentation.
 If we do ask for your POI, try to submit it as soon as possible.

 If we don't receive your POI within the required time frame, there's a chance your rate could go up.
 Don't worry — we'll be calling and emailing before this happens.

 Depending on your state's insurance laws, your rate could come back down once you do submit your POI, as long as the information you've provided is accurate.

 proof of insurance request from esurance

 Obtaining your proof of insurance from Esurance is as easy as tying your shoes.
-Just give us a call anytime at 1-800-ESURANCE (1-800-378-7262) and explain that you need us to submit your POI.
+Just give us a call at 1-800-ESURANCE (1-800-378-7262) and explain that you need us to submit your POI.
 We'll send the info to your state's DMV or to your old or new insurance company, pronto.
 If there are any associated fees, we'll explain them on the phone, where we're available at these times.

 as always, we’re here to help